 Here at Jacob's Aquarium we offer advice on how to care for each plant, on each product page.
-These are generic tips; they can point you in the right direction, however, these recommendations will not necessarily help you grow each plant we sell with 100% success because allot of what goes into keeping aquatic plants alive depends on the conditions of your aquarium.
+These are generic tips; they can point you in the right direction, however, these recommendations will not necessarily help you grow each plant we sell with 100% success because allot of what goes into keeping aquatic plants alive depends your aquarium.
+Everyone's aquarium is different in some way or another.

 Scientific Name: A scientific name is used by scientists to define the genus and species of aquatic plants.
 They hold no bearing on the care of a aquatic plant but are simply provided by us to help in anyway, should you desire to further research our plants.